astroanax/quantum-fea/README.md

 ParaView: Open *_detailed.vtk → Apply → Warp By Vector (scale 100-1000)
 ```

-This output demonstrates the complete workflow: classical analytical and finite element solutions are computed first, followed by quantum phase estimation to extract the stiffness matrix eigenvalues, and finally the HHL algorithm produces a quantum solution state that matches the classical result to high precision on the simulator.

-## Output and Visualization
+## Visualization

-Execution of the demonstration script generates several output artifacts.
-A comparative plot saved as `quantum_fem_demo.png` displays the classical and quantum-simulated solution profiles, eigenvalue estimates from the phase estimation routine, and statistical information about the HHL ancilla measurement outcomes.
-Additionally, four VTK (Visualization Toolkit) files are produced representing the coarse single-element solution and a refined multi-element discretization for both classical and quantum solution vectors.
+A comparative plot saved as `quantum_fem_demo.png` displays the classical and quantum-simulated solutios, eigenvalue estimates from the phase estimation routine, and statistical information about the HHL ancilla measurement outcomes.
+Additionally, four VTKs are produced representing the coarse single-element solution and a refined multi-element discretization for both classical and quantum solution vectors.

 ![Quantum FEM Results](quantum_fem_demo.png)
 *Comparison of quantum phase estimation eigenvalue recovery (left panel) and solution accuracy (right panel).
 The QPE circuit with 8 precision qubits successfully estimates the two eigenvalues of the reduced stiffness matrix (shown as red X markers overlaying the true values in blue circles).
 The tip displacement comparison demonstrates agreement between analytical beam theory (green), classical finite element solution (blue), and quantum-simulated HHL solution (red) to within numerical precision on the state-vector simulator.*

-For three-dimensional visualization of the beam deflection, the VTK files may be opened in ParaView or any compatible visualization software.
-The recommended workflow involves loading the detailed VTK file, applying the dataset to activate the geometry, then adding a "Warp By Vector" filter with a scale factor between 100 and 1000 to magnify the displacement field for visual clarity.
-Coloring the geometry by the `displacement_magnitude` scalar field highlights the deflection distribution from the fixed support to the free end, clearly showing the characteristic cantilever deformation pattern.

-## Implementation Structure

-The codebase is organized into four principal modules within the `src/quantum_fem` directory.
-The `beam.py` module implements the classical Euler–Bernoulli finite element formulation, including element stiffness matrix computation using Hermite cubic shape functions, global assembly via the direct stiffness method, application of cantilever boundary conditions, and reconstruction of the full displacement field from the reduced solution.
-The `phase_estimation.py` module provides a general implementation of quantum phase estimation with automatic time-parameter selection to avoid phase wrapping, along with utilities for constructing unitary operators from Hermitian matrices and synthesizing controlled-unitary gates.
-The `hhl.py` module contains an optimized circuit for $2 \times 2$ systems that employs analytical eigendecomposition and direct controlled rotations to reduce circuit depth, as well as wrapper functions that combine phase estimation with classical solution methods for diagnostic purposes.
-Finally, the `io_vtk.py` module handles the export of one-dimensional finite element meshes to three-dimensional hexahedral volumetric grids suitable for visualization in ParaView, mapping nodal displacement fields onto the exported geometry.
+VTK files can be opened in ParaView - load the file, click on "apply", then add a "Warp By Vector" filter, you should then see the full visualization

 ## Theoretical Background and Limitations

-The quantum algorithms employed in this work—quantum phase estimation and the Harrow–Hassidim–Lloyd algorithm—offer theoretical asymptotic advantages for solving linear systems under specific conditions.
-These conditions include sparsity or efficient block-encoding of the matrix, moderate condition number, efficient quantum state preparation for the right-hand side vector, and the ability to extract desired information from the solution state without full tomography.
-For finite element stiffness matrices arising from typical engineering problems, these requirements may not be automatically satisfied, and significant algorithmic development is needed to realize practical quantum advantage.

-It is essential to note that all quantum computations reported in this implementation are performed using a classical state-vector simulator, which executes the quantum circuit operations with floating-point arithmetic on conventional hardware.
+note: all quantum computations reported in this implementation are performed using a classical state-vector simulator, which executes the quantum circuit operations with floating-point arithmetic on conventional hardware.
 The simulator reproduces the ideal mathematical behavior of quantum gates without physical noise, decoherence, or finite sampling effects that would be present on actual quantum devices.
-Consequently, the reported solution accuracy reflects algorithmic correctness rather than experimental quantum computing performance.
-Extrapolation of these results to real quantum hardware requires careful consideration of gate fidelities, coherence times, error mitigation strategies, and the substantial overhead associated with fault-tolerant quantum computation.
+Thus, reported solution accuracy reflects algorithmic correctness AND NOT experimental quantum computing performance. so yeah, its kinda "fake", but this project's main goal is to show that it can be done on a quantum computer

 ## Citation and Acknowledgments

-This work draws inspiration from recent research on quantum algorithms for computational mechanics, particularly the quantum finite element method framework described in:
+The project was to do a literature review, and compare results with existing methods.
+We used the following paper for basically everything -

 > Zhao, Y., Gao, X., Chen, J., & Peng, X. (2024). *Quantum Finite Element Method for Structural Mechanics*. arXiv preprint arXiv:2403.19512. [https://arxiv.org/abs/2403.19512](https://arxiv.org/abs/2403.19512)

-Users who find this implementation useful for research or educational purposes are encouraged to cite the relevant literature on quantum linear system algorithms, including the foundational work on the HHL algorithm by Harrow, Hassidim, and Lloyd (2009), and to acknowledge the pedagogical nature of the current implementation.
-The complete technical documentation, including detailed derivations of the finite element formulation and quantum circuit constructions, is provided in the accompanying `report.tex` document.

-## License and Contact

-The source code is distributed under an open-source license to facilitate educational use and further development.
-Questions, bug reports, or suggestions for algorithmic extensions may be directed to the repository maintainers through the issue tracker.
-Contributions that improve the documentation, extend the implementation to higher-dimensional problems, or incorporate error mitigation techniques are welcome.